c-pompa/etl_project/README.md

 # etl_project
 ## Objective:

+How much campaign contributions did each candidate receive and what was the end result.
-Demonstrate gathering data from multiple sources, transform and load into a database.
+Gather data sources, transform and load into a database.

 ## Libraries:
 * BeautifulSoup